pngme/pngme-feature-library/lib/sum_of_loan_repayments/README.md

-# Sum of Loan Repayment
+# Sum of loan repayments

 1. Create and activate a virtual environment: